iglimanaj/keycloak-atlassian/README.md

 Access to [Atlassian Developer Portal](https://developer.atlassian.com/console/myapps) and create your application.
 You can get Client ID and Client Secret from the created application.

+#### Technical details about the endpoints

+In this article [OAuth 2.0 (3LO) apps](https://developer.atlassian.com/cloud/confluence/oauth-2-3lo-apps) you can find information about the OAuth2.0 relevant endpoints that are provided by Atlassian.

 ### Keycloak